itemic/status-kas/README.md

 The digital signage system consists of several major components, each described in their respective sub-section in the **Components** section below.
 The data is customizable from a `config.php` file.
 ## Components
 ### Banner
 The banner is always displayed at the top of the page and usually contains the school logo.
-It is expected to be invariant and not change from time to time.
+It is expected to be invariant.
 ### News Ticker
 The news ticker displays information in a scrolling text manner.
 It can be updated easily and thus can be used to display announcements.

 The ticker data entries come from a Google Sheets spreadsheet.
 To add or remove entries, edit the cells in the first column.
-(The first cell in each column will not be displayed, so in this case, only edit cells from A2 onwards.)
+(A1 will not be displayed, so in this case, only edit cells from A2 onwards.
+The other cells (i.e. not A), aren't involved with this as well.

 The spreadsheet needs to be a public, published spreadsheet so it can be accessed by the page.
 You can publish a Google Sheets spreadsheet in `File > Publish to the web...`.